redgeoff/slouch/TESTING.md

 ## Automated browser tests

-phantomjs:
+Testing in headless Chrome:

+Note: you must have Chrome installed

-    $ npm run browser-test-phantomjs
+    $ npm run browser-test

 You can also filter the tests, e.g.

-    $ npm run browser-test-phantomjs -- -g 'some reg-ex'
+    $ npm run browser-test -- -g 'some reg-ex'

-Chrome:

-Note: you must have Chrome installed

-    $ npm run browser-test-phantomjs -- -b selenium:chrome

 Firefox:

 Note: you must have Firefox installed

-    $ npm run browser-test-phantomjs -- -b selenium:firefox
+    $ npm run browser-test -- -b selenium:firefox

-Test in phantomjs, generate code coverage and check for 100% coverage:
+To test in headless Chrome, generate code coverage and check for 100% coverage:

     $ npm run browser-coverage-full-test

 You can then view the test coverage by opening cache/coverage/browser/lcov-report/index.html in any browser